-My dissertation, “Providential Narratives and Remarkable Bodies: Illness and Disability in Early America, 1650-1776,” investigates issues of patient agency in letters, diaries, missionary tracts, and medical treatises in order to analyze the ways patients have continuously used writing and narrative strategies to shape and establish meaning for their medical experiences.
+My book project, “Providential Narratives and Remarkable Bodies: Illness and Disability in Early America, 1650-1776,” investigates issues of patient agency in letters, diaries, missionary tracts, and medical treatises in order to analyze the ways patients have continuously used writing and narrative strategies to shape and establish meaning for their medical experiences.
 My research challenges long-held notions that because early American medical knowledge is inaccurate it is without value to contemporary scholarship.
 While medicine and disease in early American literature have become increasingly popular fields of study, scholars limit their understanding of narrative medicine by exclusively employing presentist notions of agency; my project offers a literary history of the field of narrative medicine, thereby expanding considerations of patient agency to include texts written before the postmodern era.
 I argue that patients in the early Atlantic world employ narrative strategies across multiple genres in order to assert agency.
 If the sickroom was a marginalized space, then patients used writing to establish meaning for their conditions and to maintain connections with larger religious, social, and familial networks.
 Early American medical narratives are significant because they reveal alternate ways for understanding, constructing, and articulating power, authority, and knowledge through religious, scientific, and literary discourses.